 I love creating pieces that not only speak to my love for the natural world, but also fuel my passion for the materials and techniques that have been used for many centuries and have rich and unique histories of their own.
-I am honored to be able to put part of own life into them and make unique and beautiful pieces.
+I am honored to be able to put part of my own life into them and make unique and beautiful pieces.

 I work mainly in sterling silver using my handmade ceramic stones as a focal point.
 Sterling silver is malleable and adding texture, marks and form to it is integral to the design of each piece.
 My pottery stones are all hand formed, going through many steps and firings to achieve the depth of colors.
 Accenting with semi-precious stones and sometimes gold, each piece is unique and mostly one of a kind.
 I create a line of jewelry, meant to be worn often, dressed up or down.
 Mostly self taught I love to experiment with materials to create new and one of a kind pieces.
-My hope is that my work will be worn and passed and I can leave a mark of creativity behind.
+My hope is that my work will be worn and passed on.
+That I leave a mark of creativity behind.

-Jennie has collectors from all over the world, and occasionally works on collaborative pieces with her sister Pamela Owens, Jugtown Pottery.
-One of their silver and clay collaborations is in the Mint Museum collection.
-In 2021Jennie was awarded an Artist Support Grant by the NC Arts Council which allowed her to purchase two new pieces of equipment that will expand the creative and productive aspects of her work.
-She is very grateful for this and continues to expand her ideas.
+I have collectors from all over the world, and occasionally works on collaborative pieces with my sister Pamela Owens, Jugtown Pottery.
+One of our silver and clay collaborations is in the Mint Museum collection.
+In 2021 I was awarded an Artist Support Grant by the NC Arts Council which allowed me to purchase two new pieces of equipment that will expand the creative and productive aspects of my work.
+I remain very grateful for this as I continue to expand with ideas.